We don't just talk cars ... we teach how to buy them.

 A Touring model was also produced for the 2005 - 2008 model years.
 Slotted between the XL and XLS trims, it was essentially a sportier Avalon with a firmer suspension, 17-inch wheels, an all-black interior and aluminum trim accents.
 While yes, it was "sportier", one must keep in mind that the Avalon was principally engineered to emphasize driving comfort over performance.

-Overall, a used Toyota Avalon makes a more than solid choice for those who value a large sedan with both comfort and style.
-And we can make a number of suggestions to help you save when buying one.
+Overall, an older Toyota Avalon can make a more than solid choice for those who value a large sedan with both comfort and style.
+And older versions with lower mileage can still be found, making for an attractive alternative to today's much higher priced models.
+We can also make a number of suggestions to help you save when buying one.

 There are actually several different ways to buy a used Avalon at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.